zumikiti/in-60-seconds/README.md

 ### Inside the PITCHME.md Markdown File

 The sample **PITCHME.md** within this repository is automatically rendered as a slide deck with just 5 slides.
-Each slide introduces an important concept while demonstrating the simplicity and power of *GitHub Flavored Markdown* combined with
+Each slide introduces important new concepts while demonstrating the simplicity and power of *GitHub Flavored Markdown* combined with
 [GitPitch Markdown](https://gitpitch.com/docs/markdown-features).